-Any write to any of the request registers triggers the request.
+A write to the operation register with a read or write command triggers the request.
 If the write is to be broken up into multiple write operations, a NOP opcode should first be written to prevent the request from being handled until all data has been written to the adaptor.